Sample projects¶

 cd examples/soc

-Install required dependencies
+Install the required dependencies:

 sudo apt install git make g++ ninja-build gcc-riscv64-unknown-elf bsdextrautils

-To run the simulation you also need:
+To run the simulation, you need:

 verilator

-To create and load bitstream you also need:
+To create and load the bitstream, use:

-Generate HDL sources
+Generate HDL sources:

 make generate

-Build and run simulation
+Build and run the simulation:

 make sim

-Expected waveform generated by the simulation is shown in expected-waveform.svg
+The expected waveform generated by the simulation is shown in expected-waveform.svg

 .